 Australian mezzo soprano Lotte Betts-Dean's performance experience encompasses opera, oratorio, contemporary music, art song recital/chamber music, early music and non-classical collaborations.
 She has been based in London since 2014 and works internationally, most often in the UK and Australia.
 Lotte is Associate Artist with Southbank Sinfonia and is a member of London-based contemporary music group Ensemble x.y.
-She is also a City Music Foundation Artist for 2017-2019.
+She is also a City Music Foundation Artist for 2017-2019 and recently won the 2019 Oxford Lieder Young Artist Platform.
 Lotte is a regular collaborator with guitarist Andrey Lebedev with whom she has performed throughout the UK and recently presented a sold out Australian recital tour.
-This year, Lotte is one of the inaugural art song bursars with the Imogen Cooper Music Trust.
+Lotte is one 2018 bursars with the Imogen Cooper Music Trust and in 2019 became a Yeoman of the Worshipful Company of Musicians.

 Recent highlights in the UK have included recitals at Two Moors Festival, Hatfield House Chamber Music Festival, Lewes Festival of Song, The Wallace Collection, Omnibus Theatre, Waterloo Festival and concerts with Southbank Sinfonia at Bridgewater House and in Ischia and Anghiari, Italy.
 Recent Australian highlights include Brett Dean’s Hamlet at the Adelaide Festival, various recitals and concerts in Melbourne, a large-scale world premiere in Tasmania, and tours as soloist with the Australian Chamber Orchestra and Choir of London (Bach’s Christmas Oratorio), DJ Pete Tong and the Heritage Orchestra (Ibiza Classics), and The Seven Sopranos (New Zealand Tour).

-Upcoming engagements include Vivaldi’s Gloria with English Chamber Orchestra at Cadogan Hall, a UK-wide tour of Pierrot Lunaire with Manchester Collective, concerts in France with Baroque ensemble La Vaghezza, recitals at Wigmore Hall and Wiltshire Music Centre, and later in 2019, the Australian Festival of Chamber Music.
+Highlights of the current season include Vivaldi’s Gloria with English Chamber Orchestra at Cadogan Hall, a UK-wide tour of Pierrot Lunaire with Manchester Collective, concerts in France with Baroque ensemble La Vaghezza, recitals at Wigmore Hall and Wiltshire Music Centre, the 2019 Australian Festival of Chamber Music and her debut with the Melbourne Symphony Orchestra.
 For details, see Schedule.

 Lotte completed a Masters on full scholarship at the Royal Academy of Music in 2016, studying under Catherine Benson and Audrey Hyland.
 While at RAM, Lotte performed regularly in chamber music and contemporary music events, was a member of the RAM Song Circle, and a soloist for the Kohn Foundation Bach Cantata Series.
 She performed in masterclasses with Sir Thomas Allen, Bengt Forsberg and Dame Felicity Lott and was supported by the Josephine Baker Trust.
 Prior to relocating to London, she received her BMus in 2012 from the Conservatorium of Music at Melbourne University and completed a Fellowship at the Australian National Academy of Music in 2014.
 She has also studied in Milan (Accademia Teatro alla Scala), privately in New York, and at the 2016 Internationales Musikinstitut Darmstadt with Donatienne Michel-Dansac and the Vokalsolisten Stuttgart.